romaindemeure/newCubeBackend/README.md

 ## How to uses this project ?

 You can clone the project and download "MySql.Data" with `dotnet add package MySql.Data`.
-[Doawload Docker](https://www.docker.com/products/docker-desktop/) if you don't have and use `docker compose up -d` at the root of the project.
+[Download Docker](https://www.docker.com/products/docker-desktop/) if you don't have and use `docker compose up -d` at the root of the project.
 Argument -d it is to initialize in background